slepp/nest2statsd/README.md

 To get started, copy the config.example.json to config.json and enter in your access_token into the configuration.
-Once that's there, simply start the get-stats.coffee inside Node, and it will start a data stream to StatsD as Nest sends updates.
+Once that's there, simply start the nest2statsd.coffee inside Node, and it will start a data stream to StatsD as Nest sends updates.

 Dependencies